IHIW/hlaGenotypeEvaluator/README.md

  - The HML report can be generated using commercially available NGS HLA genotyping software, such as MiaFora (Immucor), TypeStream Visual (One Lambda) or HLA Twin (Omixon)
  - The reference HML contains "reference" report, and test HML includes test report
  - The software takes &lt;baseDirectory> as an argument.
 The &lt;baseDirectory> name can be anything, such as validation, but do not use space in &lt;baseDirectory> name.
- - HML files must be stored in "ref" and "test" directories.The software requires the following directory and file structures:
+ - HML files must be stored in "ref" and "test" directories.
+The software requires the following directory and file structures:
  - “&lt;baseDirectory>/ref/XXX.xml”, “&lt;baseDirectory>/ref/XXX.hml” or “&lt;baseDirectory>/ref/XXX.csv”
  - Input reference file (XXX) should be stored in “ref” directory, and "ref" directory name must be used.
  - “&lt;baseDirectory>/test/YYY.xml”, “&lt;baseDirectory>/test/YYY.hml” or “&lt;baseDirectory>/test/YYY.csv”